Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/our-first-react-application.md

 create-react-app react-starter
 ```

-This creates our first React application and automatically create the following files for us:
+This creates our first React application and automatically creates the following files for us:

 ![Basic React structure](https://cdn.hashnode.com/res/hashnode/image/upload/v1608532478648/cZmsEgoSU.png)

 ### Running our React app

-to run the application, we run the following command:
+To run the application, we run the following command:

 ```
 cd react-starter